VukGlisovic/computer_vision/README.md

 19x19) grid, and then for each grid try to detect an object.
 The reason why this network is popular, is because of its performance; inference time is very low.

+## Neural Style Transfer
+This part of computer vision is an extremely interesting and fun application that combines two images (a content and a style image) and produces one image that has the content of the content image, but drawn in the style of the style image.
+This will make you create pictures like picasso.